Pictured at age 30, September 2019.

 made by Shires.
 I put it in an empty water trough

 so the feed doesn't get lost in the dirt.
-Pride loves it!
+Papi loves it!
 We can hear him banging it around in his trough from the house, and

 that way we know he is happy and eating.
 It takes him several hours to